What Makes New Orleans So Fun? These Experiences Say It All

 There’s no better place to hear traditional New Orleans jazz than Preservation Hall.
 Small and bare bones, it’s a historic spot where music lovers gather to experience this living art.

 Born in New Orleans from the mix of musical styles brought from the West Indies and Africa in the 1800s, jazz here features parade-time drumbeats, lively horns, and percussive piano.
-This city has some of the best jazz musicians in the world and Preservation Hall features the best of the best.
+This city boasts some of the world’s finest jazz musicians, and Preservation Hall showcases the best of the best.

 Eat Breakfast at Brennan’s